Should You Choose Trade School or Apprenticeship?

 What Real People Are Saying

 “Trade school got me licensed and on the job in 14 months.
-I'm now an HVAC tech making $65K.
-Totally worth the tuition.”
+I’m now an HVAC tech making good money, and it was worth the tuition.”

 • Marcus D., HVAC Technician (Florida)

 “I went the apprenticeship route.
-Started at $18/hour, finished in four years, and now I'm a journeyman earning $82K with full benefits.”
+Started at $18 an hour, finished in four years, and now I’m a journeyman with full benefits.”

 • Natalie P., Electrician (Texas)